bmlt-enabled/fetch-meditation-wp/readme.txt

 == Description ==

+Fetch Meditation is a plugin that pulls either the Spiritual Principle A Day or Just For Today and puts it on your page or post.

-To use this, specify [fetch_meditation] in your text code.
+To use this, specify the shortcode [fetch_meditation] in your page or post.

+SHORTCODE
+Basic: [fetch_meditation]
+Book: jft, spad [fetch_meditation book=&quot;jft&quot;]
+Layout: table, block [fetch_meditation layout=&quot;block&quot;]
+Language (JFT Only): english, french, italian, portuguese, russian, spanish, swedish [fetch_meditation language=&quot;spanish&quot;]

+MORE INFORMATION

+<a href="https://github.com/bmlt-enabled/fetch-meditation-wp" target="_blank">https://github.com/bmlt-enabled/fetch-meditation-wp</a>

 == Installation ==